“A hunger for resolution

 “That’s where Han Loon’s is,” he replied, tugging at his tangled beard, then laying several long-fingered taps on my shoulder.
 “Just cut across Park Presidio toward the bridge, dig?
 So we can shoot up Lombard Street.”

-“Just do it, mah man,” Cauler urged, “before that fog snakes in here and socks our sorry butts…”
+“Just do it, mah man,” Cauler urged, “before that fog snakes in here and freezes our sorry asses.”

 “Can’t have that,” Moon smirked, glancing over to me, as if gauging my vital signs, studying my shifts.
 She counted one-thousand-one to one-thousand-ten under her breath, then peered off again into the streaming Park Presidio traffic, at the overcrowded bus stops on most every block.
 “Now, can we…”

 Those vital signs were as obscure and constrained as the MacArthur Tunnel, as convoluted as the exit ramps curving off 19th Avenue to Doyle Drive.
-I rode hard and heavy along Crissy Field’s bayside perimeter through the Marina, across Van Ness to the Russian Hill climb.
-I twitched, fretted, muttered and flushed—seemingly all at once—reactions radically out-of-synch with the over-wrought trickle of conversation, not to mention the blur of beauty and bull run traffic passing by.
+I rode hard and heavy along Crissy Field’s bayside perimeter through the Marina, across Van Ness to the Russian Hill climb—peripherally eyeing Syd’s place, not to mention the wiles of Lafayette Park.
+I twitched, fretted, muttered and flushed—seemingly all at once—reactions radically out-of-synch with the overwrought trickle of conversation, not to mention the blur of beauty and bull run traffic passing by.

 “There, cut over to Union, then right on Hyde,” Thibeaux spouted, with palpable reprieve, breaking between his sing along with the second and third stanzas of ‘That’s the way of the World’ on KYA radio.
 He was a gritty little tenor, somewhere betwixt Richie Havens and Lionel Ritchie, but with an amphetamine timbre to his voice that paced the boomy tabula riffing on my seatbacks.
 “Gotta get me one of them penthouses up there on Leavenworth.”

-I throttled spitefully through converging cable cars, Melissa holding fast to her seat until we rolled to relative safety down Jackson Street.
+I throttled rashly through converging cable cars, Melissa holding fast to her seat until we rolled to relative safety down Jackson Street.
 “Tsk, really, Kenny—you…”

 “Like, with one of them wraparound sundecks lookin’ out over Alcatraz…hey, that’s it—on the corner—where they’re lined up out the door.
 Man, there’s even a spot…there’s never a spot up here,” Thibeaux shouted, nearly crawling over the seatbacks.
 “You folks must be real karmic…”

 “Ask her about it,” I grumbled, as I backed lamely into the parallel space along Hyde Street.
 I rocked six times before leveling out, nailing an orange Morris Minor behind us, then crunching the purple Ghia up ahead.
-“Real tight…”
+“Too damn tight…”

 “Tight?!
 Kenny you knocked off that guy’s bumper guard,” Moon swiveled for and aft.
 “What’s with you?”